XingFramework/xing-book/work_flow_fe.md

 ###<a name="states"></a>States

 States are mildly analogous to routes in the backend.
-According to  [ui-router](#https://github.com/angular-ui/ui-router/wiki):
+According to ui-router  [https://github.com/angular-ui/ui-router/wiki](https://github.com/angular-ui/ui-router/wiki):
 * A state corresponds to a "place" in the application in terms of the overall UI and navigation.
 * A state describes (via the controller / template / view properties) what the UI looks like and does at that place.
 * States often have things in common, and the primary way of factoring out these commonalities in this model is via the state hierarchy, i.e. parent/child states aka nested states.

 It's in the States that we set up our user urls and make resources available to the component.

 Firstly, we're going to need tests!
-You can learn more about testing in Jasmine [here](http://jasmine.github.io/2.0/introduction.html).
+You can learn more about testing in Jasmine [http://jasmine.github.io/2.0/introduction.html](http://jasmine.github.io/2.0/introduction.html).

 ###### frontend/test/dogs/dogsStates.js
 ```javascript